anton-plaksin/leap_labs_test/README.md

 **It is required to train a model that adds a small amount of noise to the images so that the classifier makes a mistake.**

-We impliment the ideas from the paper *Szegedy, Christian, Wojciech Zaremba, Ilya Sutskever, Joan Bruna, Dumitru Erhan, Ian Goodfellow, and Rob Fergus.
+We impliment the ideas from the paper

+*Szegedy, Christian, Wojciech Zaremba, Ilya Sutskever, Joan Bruna, Dumitru Erhan, Ian Goodfellow, and Rob Fergus.
 “Intriguing properties of neural networks.” arXiv preprint arXiv:1312.6199 (2013)*.

+### Launch

 Our algorithm takes as input:
 - *image_path* (str) - path for image